dpetzold/aws-log-parser/README.md

 >>> parser = AwsLogParser(log_type=LogType.CloudFront)
 ```

 The general method to read files is `read_url`.
-It return a generator of
+It returns a generator of
 dataclasses for the specified `LogType`.
 Currently the S3 and file
 schemes are supported.